catamphetamine/react-styling/README.md

 You can use both one-line comments and multiline comments.

+### Nesting

+In the example above there's a nested tree of CSS style classes.
+You can flatten it if you like by using `import styler from 'react-styling/flat'` instead of the default `import styler from 'react-styling'`.

+The difference is that the flat styler will flatten the CSS style class tree by prefixing all the style class names accordingly.

+The reason this feature was introduced is that, for example, [Radium](#radium) would give warnings if a style object contained child style objects.

+Also, I noticed that React, given a style object containing child style objects, creates irrelevant inline styles, e.g. `<span style="color: black; child_style_object_name: [Object object]; background: white"/>`: it doesn't break anything, but if some day React starts emitting warnings for that then just start using the `flat` styler.

 ### Modifiers

 In the example above, notice the ampersand before the "current" style class - this feature is optional (you don't need to use it at all), and it means that this style class is a "modifier" and all the style from its parent style class will be included in this style class.
 In this example, the padding, color, display and text-decoration from the "link" style class will be included in the "current" style class, so it works just like LESS/SASS ampersand.
 If you opt in to using the "modifiers" feature then you won't need to do manual merging like `style="extend({}, style.menu.item.link, style.menu.item.link.current)"`.